MingzheWu418/Joint-Training/README.md

 # Relational Inference
-Joint training model for spatial relation inference.
+Joint training model for spatial relation inference in smart buildings.
+This repository contains codes and datasets we used for our paper An end-to-End Solution for Spatial Inference in Smart Buildings.

 # Project tree